elehcimd/pynb/README.md

-# Notebooks as Python with embedded Markdown
+# Jupyter notebooks as plain Python with embedded Markdown

-`pynb` lets you manage Jupyter notebooks as plain Python code with Markdown text embedded into comments.
+`pynb` lets you manage Jupyter notebooks as plain Python code with embedded Markdown text.

-, enabling:

 * **Version control**: Review pull requests and version your notebooks as regular Python code.